-The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages. ☐ Aesthetics ☐ Agriculture Resources ☐ Air Quality ☐ Biological Resources ☐ Cultural Resources ☐ Energy ☐ Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards and Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources ☐ Noise ☐ Population / Housing □ Public Services ☐ Recreation ☐ Tribal Cultural Resources ☐ Transportation ☐ Utilities/Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance DETERMINATION: On the basis of this initial evaluation: ☐ I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. ☑ I find that although the proposed project COULD have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. ☐ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. ☐ I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT (EIR) is required, but it must analyze only the effects that remain to be addressed. ☐ I find that although the proposed project COULD have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signature Date
+☐ Biological Resources ☐ Cultural Resources ☐ Energy - La Cultural Resources Lifeigy ☐ Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards and Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities/Service Systems □ Wildfire ☐ Mandatory Findings of Significance DETERMINATION: On the basis of this initial evaluation on: ☐ I find that the proposed pro DECLARATION will be prepared = ect on the environment, and a NEGATIVE cause revisions in the project have been m ect on the environment, there will not be a ade by or agreed to by the project proponent. ☐ I find that the proposed project REPORT is required. t MAY have a significant effect on the envi ronment, and an ENVIRONMENTAL IMPACT impact on the environment, bu applicable legal standards, and t at least one effect 1) has been adequately 2) has been addressed by mitigation meas or "potentially significant unless mitigated" analyzed in an earlier document pursuant to ares based on the earlier analysis as described red, but it must analyze only the effects that significant effects (a) have beer standards, and (b) have been a analyzed adequately in an earlier EIR or NE on the environment, because all potentially GATIVE DECLARATION pursuant to applicable or EIR or NEGATIVE DECLARATION, including oject, nothing further is required.
+Signature Date Printed name Garberville For Sanitary District